guilhemmarchand/mercedes_splunk_start_defender/README.md

 For the Splunk Cloud configuration, the following items are required:

-- `account name`: the custom command expects a default of circapi_defender (if a different account name is configured, the account must be explicitly mentionned while calling the custom command)
+- `account name`: the custom command expects a default of circapi_defender (if a different account name is configured, the account must be explicitly mentioned while calling the custom command)

 - `relay_url`: The Splunk relay, in the format `https://fqdn:port`